terraform-aws-modules/terraform-aws-cloudfront/README.md

 ## Terraform versions

-Only Terraform 0.12 is supported.
+Only Terraform 0.13 or newer is supported.

 ## Usage